pureskillgg/docs/docs/datascience/adx/csgo/csds/README.md

 - DSA - Data Subscriber Agreement.
   Find this in your AWS account under the ADX subscription to this data set.
 - PII - Personally Identifiable Information.
-- channel - One of the 33 files that combine to make a CSDS object.
+- channel - One of the 33 files that combine to make a csds object.
 - csds - The name given to the collection of 33 files extracted from a CS:GO demo.
 - [CS:GO] - Counter-Strike: Global Offensive.
   The game created by Valve that is played to generate this dataset.